diogolpires/diogolpires.github.io/talks.md

 ## Conferences

-*   [upcoming] 02.11.2023 The evolution of cooperation in mobile populations is determined by network topology and movement costs, not by the updating mechanism\
+*  02.11.2023 The evolution of cooperation in mobile populations is determined by network topology and movement costs, not by the updating mechanism\
     [Cognition, Behaviour & Evolution Network (CBEN) 2023.](https://www.cognitionbehaviorevolution.nl/?page_id=852) Utrecht, The Netherlands.

 *   12.07.2023 The evolutionary dynamics of multiplayer cooperation in networks of mobile agents\